Deal Fatigue

 Changing conditions during negotiations

-For negotiations that take longer to complete, any significant events or change of circumstances may affect the duration of the talks.
-Some important conditions include loss of key customers, the exit of key employees, profit warnings, lawsuits against the target company, and failure to achieve sales targets.
+For negotiations that take longer to complete, any significant events or changes in circumstances may affect the duration of the talks.
+Some important conditions include the loss of key customers, the exit of key employees, profit warnings, lawsuits against the target company, and failure to achieve sales targets.

 Deal fatigue may lead to any or all of the following: